We will do our best to answer your questions.

 We accept payment for our online courses via Paypal.
 You are not required to have a paypal account to purchase a course.
 You can use a debit or credit card to pay through paypal.

 All of our onsite courses are prepaid.
 You will be required to pay via credit card when booking online or over the phone.
-If you are local, you may stop by to pay in cash.
 We accept all major credit cards.

 We are in the process of getting our NCBTMB approval.
 This allows the majority of massage therapists to take any of our online CE courses for credit.
 Be sure that you do check with your state board to verify that NCBTMB courses are approved.

 Don’t worry, your certificate is still safe.
-You can print out another copy by going to…to fill in when we get the LMS setup
+You can print out another copy by logging back into your account.

 We want to make your CE courses as painless as possible.
 However, with ever-changing technology sometimes things change overnight.
 We do our best to stay on top of technology and keep you right on track!

-While Texasceu.com opened it's doors in 2017, we have been teaching massage since 2011 at Texas Massage Academy.
-While noticing a need in CE online training we decided to leverage our experience in both areas.
+While Texasceu.com opened it's doors in 2019, we have been teaching massage since 2011 at Texas Massage Academy.
+While noticing a need in CE online training, we decided to leverage our experience in both areas.
 We have over 25+ years in eLearning experience!
-Some of our employees have worked for some, if not the biggest, companies supplying media solutions though out the United States.
+Some of our employees have worked for some, if not the biggest, companies supplying media solutions thoughout the United States.

 Over 25 years.
-Not just in eLearning but meida developement so, yea we love technology!
+Not just in eLearning, but media development as well.
+So, yeah, we love technology!

 We are in the process of getting our national certification, but our Texas MS License number is MS1040.

 We are located in central Texas, Brownwood to be exact!
-We centally loacated from: Dallas, Fort Worth, Stephenville, San Angelo, Abilene, Austin and San Antonio.
+We are centrally located from: Dallas, Fort Worth, Stephenville, San Angelo, Abilene, Austin and San Antonio.

-Well, not only are we a company that does massage we also take CE courses!
-Over the years while we have experienced a great number of technique classes, the online community is lacking!
-Some might have great informatin but it's boring and outdated.
-We want to change that, as well as sticking with the state requirements!
+Well, not only are we a company that does massage, we also take CE courses!
+Over the years, while we have experienced a great number of technique classes, the online community is lacking!
+Some might have great information but it's boring and outdated.
+We want to change that, as well as abiding by the state requirements!